What is the ideal amount of meditation per day when youre meditating at home?

 It’s a good question and one that is not always easy to answer.
-It depends on the reason why you are meditating, how long you have been meditating for, the technique you are using (such as Chakra Dhyana, Transcendental Meditation and so on) and your general mental health and ability to focus.
+It depends on the reason you are meditating, how long you have been meditating for, the technique you are using (such as Chakra Dhyana, Transcendental Meditation and so on) and your ability to focus.

 As well as 20-minute meditation sessions, a lot of research has shown the benefits of 40-45 minutes of Mindfulness Based Stress Reduction (MBSR).

 Then there is the traditional practice.
 One of the most commonly used Buddhist meditations is Samatha (focusing on one object).
 Traditionally, this practice would be done by monks and nuns in 15-minute sessions, several times per day.